imahuph1/Newbookplace/README.md

-# Cultivator in a RPG World
+# someday I might find a book that is worth writing

 pointless power fantasy
-dont read it not worth your time just something to while away my time
+don't read it not worth your time just something to while away my time